UN Women Partnership

 Partnership between BHP Foundation and UN Women

 - UN senior leadership has highlighted that the private sector is well-positioned to bring new and innovative solutions to achieving the SDGs by 2030 through making valuable contributions and lasting benefits to communities around the world.
-A transformational programme, such as the SCE, would not be feasible without partnerships.
-It is through partnerships, that we will be well positioned to bring about transformative change and bring this innovative programme to scale.
+A transformative program, such as the SCE, would not be feasible without partnerships.
+It is through partnerships, that we will be well positioned to bring about transformative change and bring this innovative program to scale.

-- With the BHP Foundation’s history in supporting effective and innovative education programmes the Foundation is a valued partner for UN Women and the SCE Programme.
+- With the BHP Foundation’s history in supporting effective and innovative education programs the Foundation is a valued partner for UN Women and the SCE Program.
 The BHP Foundation and UN Women share the belief that quality education is the pathway through which women and young women can build the skills and knowledge to seize the opportunities to improve their lives and enhance their communities.